Data Model - Object Categories

 Recall that within the Synapse data model:

-Within Synapse, forms are the building blocks for any analysis system.
-Forms are those objects relevant to a given knowledge domain that will be used to represent (model) knowledge and answer analytical questions about the captured information.
-As such, the proper design of forms is essential.
+Within Synapse, forms are the building blocks of our analysis system.
+Forms are used to create nodes, which are the objects used to represent (model) knowledge and answer analytical questions about the captured information.
+This means that the proper design of forms is essential.

-In a hypergraph - where there are no edges, and thus everything is a node - forms take on additional significance.
+In Synapse’s hypergraph-based model (where almost everything is a node) forms take on additional significance.
 Specifically, forms must be used to represent more than just “nouns” and must be used to capture several general categories of objects.
 These categories can be broadly defined as entities, relationships, and events.

-This section discusses informal categories of objects that can be modeled in Synapse.
-See Data Model - Form Categories for a discussion of some of the common “categories” of forms used to represent various objects.
+This section discusses the informal “categories” of objects that can be modeled in Synapse.
+See Data Model - Form Categories for a discussion of some of the common “categories” of forms used to represent these objects.

 Forms can represent atomic entities, whether real or abstract.
-In the knowledge domain of cyber threat data, entity-type forms include domains, IP addresses (IPv4 or IPv6), hosts (computers / devices), usernames, passwords, accounts, files, social media posts, and so on.
-Other entity types include people, organizations, countries, bank or financial accounts, units of currency, chemical elements or formulas, telephone numbers, and so on.
+For cyber threat data, entities include domains, IP addresses (IPv4 or IPv6), hosts (computers / devices), usernames, passwords, accounts, files, social media posts, and so on.
+Other entities include people, organizations, and countries.
 Any entity can be defined by a form and represented by a node.
-Entity-type forms are often represented as a Simple Form.
-The term “simple” is used to denote that these forms can be represented as a primary property with a single value that uniquely defines the entity.
+Entities are often (though not always) represented as a Simple Form.
+The term “simple” means that these forms can be represented as a primary property with a single value that uniquely defines the entity.

 An email address (